talkable/talkable-docs/source/web_hooks.rst

 3. Choose a Webhook from the dropdown and provide your endpoint URL
 4. From here, Send Sample, Edit, Delete or Create New
 5. Take note of your Talkable security key.
-This key will be the same for all Talkable Webhooks on a given account.
-Talkable includes a key parameter in Webhooks which are unique to each account as a way to identify Talkable as an authorized server.
-Your Talkable Webhook security key can be found in the Webhook set up page after at least one Webhook is created.
+This key will be the same for all Talkable Webhooks on a given site.
+Talkable includes a key parameter in Webhooks which are unique to each site as a way to identify Talkable as an authorized server.
+Your Talkable Webhook security key can be found in the Webhook set up page.

 Talkable Webhooks will trigger automatically based on associated events defined by Webhook type.